Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand: Sufficient Buffered Fleet-Sizing Rule

-The resulting rule is closed-form and directly computable from $m$ and~$R$.
-It requires no simulation and no distributional assumptions about arrival processes.
-Our focus is on sufficiency rather than optimality, consistent with the robust optimization approach~\cite{18}, which plans for the worst case rather than assuming a probability distribution over possible outcomes.
-In this setting, the uncertainty arises from how closely the UAVs deplete their batteries at the same time, and the sizing rule ensures feasibility regardless of how aligned the depletions are.
+The resulting rule is closed-form and directly computable from $m$ and~$R$, requiring no simulation and no distributional assumptions.
+Our focus is on sufficiency rather than optimality, consistent with the robust optimization approach~\cite{18}, which plans for the worst case.
+Here the uncertainty is how closely the UAVs deplete simultaneously, and the rule ensures feasibility regardless of that alignment.
 The ceiling function introduces conservatism near integer values of~$R$.
 For example, as $R$ crosses an integer threshold, the required fleet increases by $m$~UAVs.
 Tightening this discontinuity while retaining worst-case guarantees is a direction for future work.
 As shown in Section~\ref{sec:experiments}, however, the resulting margin remains modest in practical scenarios.